 Our advisors help 300,000 families each year find the right senior care for their loved ones.

-If your loved one hasn’t signed up for Medicare or Medicaid or is otherwise uninsured, you still may not have to pay out of pocket for end-of-life care.
-A significant number of hospice providers are operated or funded by not-for-profit organizations and may offer services at reduced rates or at no cost to qualifying patients.[02]
+Many hospice providers are operated or funded by not-for-profit organizations and offer services at reduced rates or at no cost to qualifying patients.[05]

-While a routine hospice team can help families immeasurably with many aspects of end-of-life care, you may benefit from additional support with everyday tasks.
-An in-home care aide can offer assistance with meal preparation and other daily tasks, like dressing and bathing, while you work, complete errands, or take a necessary moment for self-care.
+A routine hospice team can help families immeasurably with many aspects of end-of-life care, including additional support with everyday tasks.
+An in-home care aide can offer assistance with meal preparation and other daily tasks — like dressing and bathing — while you work, complete errands, or take a necessary moment for self-care.
 With a home care aide, you can focus more on spending quality time with your loved one, knowing their care needs have been met.

 If you think home care may help your family during this difficult time, reach out to one of A Place for Mom’s Senior Living Advisors.
 They can guide you through the process of understanding the cost of senior care and finding local agencies, all at no cost to your family.